Is Punching Someone in The Throat Effective

 If you know anything about martial arts, you know it’s difficult to hit your opponent in the head, let alone the throat.

 You see, the throat is a small target, and anyone who knows some basics of martial arts can tuck their chin in.
-Heck, you don’t even need to be a trained fighter to protect your neck because your human physiology will do it for you.
+You don’t need to be a trained fighter to protect your neck because your human physiology will do it for you.
 Plus, the chin is rarely exposed, as the chin provides cover and protects the neck.

 Furthermore, plenty of other variables make hitting the throat a hard task.
-For example, finding a hit on a moving target is hard and harder because the chin covers it.
+For example, finding a hit on a moving target is hard because the chin covers it.

 Based on my martial arts experience, hunting for something that may never be available is never a good idea.
-And honestly, hunting for a throat strike is generally a bad idea, and this also goes for other difficult targets, such as eyes.
+Hunting for a throat strike is generally a bad idea, and the same applies to other difficult targets, such as eyes.

 Furthermore, given that martial schools hardly train on the throat punches, so you can’t practice them.
 And to get good at anything, you need to practice and repeat.
 And this only compounds the reasons why executing a throat punch is harder.